 PICANet is a web-based audit database that records and stores the details of the treatment of critically ill children in paediatric intensive care units (PICUs, known as Level 3 critical care) from across the United Kingdom and the Republic of Ireland.
 However, many children receive critical care of a lower level outside of the PICU, and data on these patients is not nationally recorded.

-In March of 2021, PICANet was commissioned by NHS England and Improvement to undertake a 2-year development project to expand its clinical audit to include data collection and reporting of children in discrete Level 2 PCC units (sometimes referred to as ‘High Dependency Units’).
-This PICANet Level 2 pilot study is to test the feasibility and quality of data collection in Level 2 critical care units.
+In March of 2021, PICANet was commissioned by NHS England and Improvement to undertake a development project to expand its clinical audit to include data collection and reporting of children in discrete Level 2 PCC units (sometimes referred to as ‘High Dependency Units’).
+Initially we ran a Level 2 pilot study to test the feasibility and quality of data collection in seven Level 2 critical care units in England.

 We also have specific patient and families leaflets and a poster for the Level 2 expansion of PICANet, which can be found in the Patients and Families Information section of our website.

-For updates about the pilot study, click here to visit the News section of our website.
+For further updates, click here to visit the News section of our website.